 Purchase it if the response is in the affirmative.
 Buy it if the response is No, not No!

 It is a waste of money to purchase clothing that you will only wear once or twice because they will most likely be thrown out.

 Recycle Your Clothes:

-There are so many amazing brands that are now choosing to become more sustainable who need our support financially to grow, increase their efforts, influence other brands, and impact the world of fashion.
+There are so many incredible brands that are now making the decision to become more sustainable, and they all need our financial assistance to expand, step up their efforts, influence other firms, and have an impact on the fashion industry.